 So what do we get when we put our no-Sunday and no-3hr run guidance up against common Ironman® long run scheduling?

 - You: long run on Sunday after a long ride on Saturday = another opportunity to practice running, slowly, on tired legs.
-At some point in your training the combination of the length of the Saturday and Sunday session begins to significantly impact downstream workouts.
+At some point in your training, the combination of the length of the Saturday and Sunday sessions begins to significantly impact downstream workouts.
 In my experience, this bumping of heads begins to happen at about a 3.5-4hr long ride + 2hr long run.
-As you go north of this point, standby because next week is really going to start to suck.
-You begin to lock yourself into a cycle of crappy Monday, Tuesday, and Wednesday workouts, “maybe” digging yourself out your hole by Thursday…just it time to put yourself back in the hole by the weekend.
+As you go north of this point, stand by because next week is really going to start to suck.
+You begin to lock yourself into a cycle of crappy Monday, Tuesday, and Wednesday workouts, maybe digging yourself out your hole by Thursday…just it time to put yourself back in the hole by the weekend.
 Congratulations, your fitness is now treading water, if not going backwards!

 - TeamEN: Monday works with Tuesday works with Wednesday, etc, with the composition, timing, and volume of every workout carefully planned with much consideration given to how it ALL fits together across the training week.
 By separating the long run from the long bike, the TeamEN athlete is running on much less tired legs, enabling them to sustain higher paces during their long run.
 By limiting the volume of the run to 2-2.25, 2.5hrs at the most, that long run is able to accommodate some “get-faster” run training: half and full marathon paced intervals within the long run.
 Most importantly, the TeamEN athlete has effective Monday, Tuesday, and Wednesday sessions.

 Want to dial in your training for the next big race?
 Get Started with us online – every membership is backed by a 30-day Money Back Guarantee!